Shadow of a Doubt

 Shadow of a Doubt is a 1943 American psychological thriller film noir directed by Alfred Hitchcock, and starring Teresa Wright and Joseph Cotten.
 Written by Thornton Wilder, Sally Benson, and Alma Reville, the film was nominated for an Academy Award for Best Story for Gordon McDonell.

 The story follows Charlotte "Charlie" Newton and her family who live in very quiet Santa Rosa, California.
 An unexpected visit by Charles Oakley, her charming and sophisticated Uncle Charlie, brings much excitement to the family and the small town.
 That excitement turns to fear as young Charlie slowly begins to suspect that her uncle may be concealing a dark secret.

+When asked by critics as to an overarching theme for the film Hitchcock responded: "Love and good order is no defense against evil".

 In 1991, the film was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant".
 Hitchcock's favorite of all his films, Shadow of a Doubt was also the one he enjoyed making the most.

 Plot

-Charles Oakley spots two detectives outside his Newark, New Jersey hotel room and gives them the slip.
-He telegraphs his sister Emma Newton in Santa Rosa, California to let her know he will visit.
-His niece Charlotte "Charlie" Newton is bored with her family's routine and visits the telegraph office to invite Uncle Charlie to visit.
-While there she learns he has already sent a telegram announcing his visit.

-Uncle Charlie arrives bearing extravagant gifts for everyone: a watch for his brother-in-law, a fur for his sister, and an emerald ring for his niece.
+Charles Oakley spots two detectives outside his Newark, New Jersey, hotel room and gives them the slip.
+He telegraphs his sister Emma Newton in Santa Rosa, California, to let her know he will visit.
+His niece Charlotte "Charlie" Newton is thrilled by the prospect, seeing it as a welcome break from the family's tedious routine.
+Uncle Charlie arrives bearing extravagant gifts for everyone, including an emerald ring for his niece.
 Young Charlie notices the ring is engraved with someone else's initials.

-Two men appear at the Newton home pretending to survey a typical American family.
+Two men, Jack Graham and Fred Saunders, appear at the Newton home pretending to survey a typical American family.
 They go to great lengths to take Uncle Charlie's picture.
-Young Charlie guesses they are undercover detectives.
+Young Charlie deduces they are undercover detectives.
 They explain that her uncle is one of two suspects in a nationwide manhunt.
 Charlie refuses to believe it at first, but she learns that the initials engraved inside her emerald ring match one of the victims of the Merry Widow Murderer.
 She eyes her uncle with growing suspicion and dread.

 During dinner one night, Uncle Charlie rants about rich widows, describing them as "fat, wheezing animals."
-Horrified, young Charlie runs out of the house.
+Horrified, young Charlie storms out of the house.
 Uncle Charlie follows her and takes her to a seedy bar.
-He admits he is one of the two murder suspects and begs her for help.
-She reluctantly agrees not to say anything since she wants to avoid a disgrace that would destroy her mother, who adores her younger brother.
+He admits he is one of the murder suspects and begs her for help.
+She reluctantly agrees to keep his secret as the disgrace would destroy her mother, who adores her younger brother.